In a pivotal Thanksgiving Day showdown, the Toronto Argonauts need their offence to rebound against the Hamilton Tiger-Cats.

 Right now, Toronto has a two-point lead over Hamilton in the East Division so a victory for the Argos will make life easier for them in the standings.
 It won’t be easy however as the Tiger-Cats will likely have a full capacity crowd at Tim Horton’s Field with the provincial restrictions for sporting venues lifted.

-“It’s a big game, it’s a great opportunity for us,” head coach Ryan Dinwiddie said when asked about the message to the team going into Monday’s game.
+"“It’s a big game, it’s a great opportunity for us,” head coach Ryan Dinwiddie said when asked about the message to the team going into Monday’s game.
 “If we go in, do our part and come out with a win, that’s going to separate ourselves.
-That’s how big of a game this is.
+That’s how big of a game this is.“At the same time, I said don’t let the moment tense up with this being a big game.
+We shouldn’t be stressed, we need to be relaxed like we normally do because if we get the win, it puts us in the right direction to finish the year.”"

 Toronto Argonauts need to set the tone in Hamilton on offence